Navigating the Applications Grid

 To perform a bulk action from the Applications Grid, click the checkbox next to the applicants’ names.

-When you click the Grid Customizer, you're presented with a list of all available fields.
-To add a field to use as a header, click and drag it from the Available Fields section to the In Use section.
+When you click the gear icon on the Applications Grid, the Grid Customizer opens.
+Here you're presented with a list of all available fields.
+To add a field to use as a header on the Applicationgs Grid, click and drag it from the Available Fields section to the In Use section.
 You can rename fields in the Shown on Grid section by clicking the existing name and typing the name of your choice.
 Where allowed, you can click the checkbox at the bottom of the window to make your changes apply to other users.
 Click Save to keep your changes.

 Working with the Map View